daegalus/csrd/content.en/03-rules/03-fantasy-rules-module.md

  {{< hint danger >}} Teleporter --- 6 (18) {{< /hint >}}

 The trap magically moves the character to another location within about 1,000 feet (300 m), typically a prison cell, an oubliette, or a very deep pit.
-It’s more efficient to kill an intruder than to teleport them, so teleportation is usually reserved for trapping creatures for interrogation.
+It's more efficient to kill an intruder than to teleport them, so teleportation is usually reserved for trapping creatures for interrogation.

 **Damage Inflicted:** None